Samonas: Biography

-Samonas was born in circa 875 in Melitene, apparently the son of a distinguished family (his father served as ambassador to Byzantium in 908).
+Samonas was born in circa 875 in Melitene, apparently the son of a distinguished family (his father would later serve as ambassador to Byzantium in 908).
 Captured by the Byzantines, he was made a eunuch and entered service in the household of Stylianos Zaoutzes, the powerful chief minister and father-in-law of Emperor Leo VI the Wise (r.
 886–912).
 After the death of both Stylianos and his daughter, the Empress Zoe Zaoutzaina, in 899, his relatives plotted to overthrow Leo in a bid to preserve their power and influence.
 Their conspiracy, however, was betrayed by Samonas to Leo: the members of the Zaoutzes clan were deprived of their titles and wealth and exiled, but Samonas was rewarded by receiving one third of their fortune and being taken into imperial service as koubikoularios.

 Samonas informs the Emperor Leo of a plot to kill him.

 Promoted rapidly after his entry into Leo's personal service, he was made a protospatharios in 900.
 By 903, he had apparently become, in the words of Shaun Tougher, "Leo's trusted right-hand man".
 He seems to have been particularly involved in security and intelligence issues, a role stressed by several scholars who have dealt with his life.
 In 904, however, Samonas was involved in a bizarre episode: on the pretext of visiting a monastery, he escaped Constantinople and made for the East, hoping apparently to reach his native lands.
 He was, however, prevented from crossing the Halys River, and sought refuge in the monastery of the Holy Cross at Siricha.
 There, he was in the end captured by Constantine Doukas, and brought to trial before the Byzantine Senate.
 Although he was not acquitted, the emperor's continued favour meant that he was only mildly punished by four months of house arrest.

 As soon as he was released, Samonas's career resumed its upward path: named patrikios, the highest court rank open to a eunuch, he was made protovestiarios.
 Another unusual mark of imperial favour occurred in 906, when Samonas was made godfather to Leo's son and heir, Constantine.
 In 906–907, he played an important but shadowy role in the disgrace, defection, and eventual deaths of the generals Andronikos Doukas (the father of Constantine Doukas who had arrested Samonas in 904) and Eustathios Argyros.
 At the same time, throughout the prolonged confrontation of Leo with the Patriarch of Constantinople Nicholas Mystikos over the emperor's tetragamy, Samonas was the chief supporter of Leo.
 As a token of gratitude, probably after the deposition of Mystikos in early 907, he was promoted to the supreme eunuch post of parakoimomenos, which had lain vacant since the end of the reign of Michael III (r.
 842–867).